TL;DR

 - Including a “refer a friend” button in your coworking app

-Tips for creating a referral program
+Tips for creating a successful referral program for your coworking space

 Approaching members for referrals can feel awkward.
 Despite knowing that your members love your coworking space, you may be uncomfortable asking for referrals out of the blue.